The many ways you can travel upscale on a budget

 There is a reason Ireland is so green.
 It rains a lot!
 But that also makes this island of low mountain terrain so beautiful.
 Our stay is in Killarney, with its national park and amazing hiking and biking trails.
 And, of course, we down many a pint of Guinness while feasting on fish and chips.

+Speaking of beautiful places, Iceland is near the top of my list.
 Ilocos also starts with an “I”.
 This historic, cultural region proves that the Philippines are more than beaches.
 For Italy, we talk about Florence above, but don’t forget Venice, Verona, Milan, and Rome.
-And I finally made it to Brazil’s Iguazu Falls for a luxury stay at these spectacular waterfalls.
+I finally made it to Brazil’s Iguazu Falls for a luxury stay at these spectacular waterfalls.
+And a cruise delivered us to historic Istanbul.

 Fushimi Inari shrine torii